frisbo-efulfillment/frisbo-takeathome/README.md

     - Number of products
     - Fulfillment status

 4. Populate the dropdown created above by a call to your backend organizations route.
 By default, the dropdown for organizations will have the `ALL` value.
+The `ALL` value means that no organization_id parameter is sent to the backend.
 The labels for the organizations need to be the `alias` property the backend returns.

 5. Populate the table with orders by calling your backend orders route with the parameter `organization_id` taken from the dropdown.
 If `ALL` is selected, then no organization_id parameter will be sent.
 The mappings for the table are as following:
     - Order Id -> `order_id` field of the order
     - Organization Name -> the `alias` of the organization with id `organization_id` from the order
     - Ordered Date -> `ordered_date` field of the order
     - Number of products -> a count of the elements of the `products` field from the order
-    - Fulfillment status -> `fulfillment.status` field of the order
+    - Fulfillment status -> `fulfillment_status` field of the order

 Don't worry about the CSS and styling of the Frontend, we won't judge that!